-6.2 Annual Required Reporting to the Board or Audit Committee
+7.2 Annual Required Reporting to the Board or Audit Committee

-The AAR must disclose the date on which the AA met with the board or the audit committee of the board pursuant to regulation 11(5) of the Insurance (Financial Condition Report) (Amendment) Regulations.
+The AAR must disclose the date on which the AA met with the board or the audit committee of the board.

-6.3 Continuing Professional Development Requirements
+7.3 Continuing Professional Development Requirements

 The AA must disclose in the AAR that he/she is in compliance with the Continuing Professional Development requirements of his/her governing body.